proplot-dev/proplot/README.rst

-Meanwhile the "smart tight layout" feature also conflicts directly with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions, and various other features may be seen as an alternative to the `axes_grid1 <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__ toolkit.
+Meanwhile the "smart tight layout" feature also conflicts directly with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions, while functionality offered by the ``subplots`` command may be seen as an alternative to the `axes_grid1 <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__ toolkit.
 Further, by deleting several native matplotlib colormaps, this project represents a backwards incompatible break with matplotlib...